1Mill/notes/books/an-elegant-puzzle.md

 # An Elegant Puzzle: Systems of Software Engineering Management

-To be a credible engineering leader you must know the art of culture and software craftsmanship at the heart of Will Laron's "An Elegant Puzzle".
-Written from his years of engineering leadership at hypergrowth startups at Uber and Stripe: Larson shares his personal principles and oppinionated policies that turned him into an effective engineering leader.
+To be a credible engineering leader you must understand the art of culture and software crafsmanship at the heart of Will Larson's "An Elegant Puzzle".
+From his years of engineering leadership experience at hypergrowth startups like Uber and Stripe: Larson details the importance of leading through metrics, committment to continous flow improvement, and nurturing a peer-first learning culturel.
+Traits cultured by enginering leaders that setup, organize, and drive the business for long term success.

 ## Key takways